-Companies which are not automated have several options for filing electronic drawback claims:
+Companies/individuals that are not automated have several options for filing electronic drawback claims:

 Please reach out to your assigned CBP client representative for more information.
 If you do not have an assigned client representative, send an email to email@example.com.